paulio11/P4-Squigl-Twitter-Clone/README.md

 - A user can view unread, read and sent messages using the message page navigation.
 - Each message has a drop down menu with the options **Mark Read**, **Reply**, **Report**, and **Delete**.
 - If a sent message has been read by the recipient, the sender is notified.
-- Messages from website moderators (django staff role) are labelled.
+- Messages from website moderators (django staff role) are labeled.
 - A user can chose to delete a message.
 The message remains in the database until both the sender and recipient have both chosen to delete it.

 ```